starwaredesign/vivado-docker/README.md

 # vivado-docker

-Vivado installed into a docker image for CI purposes.
+Vivado and Petalinux installed into a docker image for CI purposes.

 ## Build instructions

-1. This docker file assumes the Vivado download is available on a webserver somewhere.
+1. This docker file assumes the Vivado and Petalinux download are available on a webserver somewhere.
 This can easily be the build machine using the webserver in Python.
     ```shell
     cd /path/to/Vivado/download
     python -m http.server